wuba/react-native-echarts/blog/2023-03-21-the-official-website-has-launched/index.md

 <SnackPlayer name="Simple Line Chart">{SimpleLineChart}</SnackPlayer>
 ```

 Thanks to Webpack raw-loader, you can import any code file as raw text, and then insert it in a code block.
-This component is also very simple to implement, accepting snack-related props and code string, turning them into SnackPlayer `div`, refer to [this commit](https://github.com/wuba/react-native-echarts/commit/745d5c2d21bc03a42071af4e1da978ec93dbde9e).
+This component is also very simple to implement, accepting snack-related props and code string, and turning them into SnackPlayer `div`, refer to [this commit](https://github.com/wuba/react-native-echarts/commit/745d5c2d21bc03a42071af4e1da978ec93dbde9e).

 ![](./expo-snacks_simple-line-chart.png)